-- Press and release the RESET button. - The device reboots automatically and resets to factory defaults.
+- Press and hold the RESET button for 10 seconds. - The device reboots automatically and resets to factory defaults.
 This does not remove any automatically generated certificates and keys.

-Full device reset:
+■ Full device reset:

-- After the device reboots from the first button press, immediately press and release the RESET button again. - The device reboots again and resets to factory defaults, as well as also removing generated certificates and keys. - Firmware reversion: Press and hold the RESET button and then power on the device to boot to the version of firmware that was used prior to the current version. - 3.
+- After the device reboots from the first button press, immediately press and hold the RESET button for 10 seconds again. - The device reboots again and resets to factory defaults, as well as also removing generated certificates and keys. - 3.
 After resetting the device: - a.
-Connect to the IX14 by using the serial port or by using an Ethernet cable to connect the IX14 LAN port to your PC. - b.
-Log into the IX14:
+Connect to the TX54 by using the serial port or by using an Ethernet cable to connect the TX54 LAN1 port to your PC. - b.
+Log into the TX54: